brimdata/super/book/src/super-sql/types/null.md

 A value of type `null` is formed simply from the keyword `null` representing the null value, which by default, is type `null`.

-While all types include a null value, e.g., `null::int64` is the null value whose type is `int64`, the null type has no other values besides the null value.

 In relational SQL, a null typically indicates an unknown value.
 Unfortunately, this concept is overloaded as unknown values may arise from runtime errors, missing data, or an intentional value of null.